Open collector: Open drain

-'Open drain output' is analogous to open collector operation, but uses a n-type MOS transistor (MOSFET) instead of an NPN.
-An open drain output connects to ground when a high voltage is applied to the MOSFET's gate, or presents a high impedance when a low voltage is applied to the gate.
-The voltage in this high impedance state would be floating (undefined) because the MOSFET is not conducting, which is why open drain outputs require a pull-up resistor connected to a positive voltage rail for producing a high output voltage.
+Open drain output uses MOS transistor (MOSFET) instead of BJTs, and expose the MOSFET's drain as output.

+An nMOS open drain output connects to ground when a high voltage is applied to the MOSFET's gate, or presents a high impedance when a low voltage is applied to the gate.
+The voltage in this high impedance state would be floating (undefined) because the MOSFET is not conducting, which is why nMOS open drain outputs require a pull-up resistor connected to a positive voltage rail for producing a high output voltage.
-Analogous to open drain is 'open source output', which exposes the MOSFET's source as the output while the drain is internally connected to the positive voltage rail.

-Microelectronic devices using open drain output may provide a 'weak' (high-resistance, often on the order of 100 kΩ) internal pull-up resistor to connect the terminal in question to the positive power supply of the device so their output voltage doesn't float.
+Microelectronic devices using nMOS open drain output may provide a 'weak' (high-resistance, often on the order of 100 kΩ) internal pull-up resistor to connect the terminal in question to the positive power supply of the device so their output voltage doesn't float.
 Such weak pullups reduce power consumption due to their lower $V^2/R$ ohmic heating and possibly avoid the need for an external pull-up.
 External pullups may be 'stronger' (lower resistance, perhaps 3 kΩ) to reduce signal rise times (like with I²C) or to minimize noise (like on system R̅E̅S̅E̅T̅ inputs).

 Modern microcontrollers may allow programming particular output pins to use open drain instead of push–pull output, the strength of the internal pull-up, and allow disabling internal pullups when not desired.

+For pMOS open drain, the output instead connects to the positive power rail when the transistor is on, and is hi-Z when off.
+This is sometimes called "open drain, drives high".

+Open source

+Open source output exposes the MOSFET's source as the output.

+For a nMOS open source output, the drain is internally connected to the positive voltage rail, so the source outputs a high voltage when the transistor is on and is hi-Z when off.

+For a pMOS open source output, the drain is internally connected to the low voltage rail, so the output instead connects to the low voltage rail when the transistor is on, or is hi-Z when off.

+Summary of configurations

+Configurations that internally connect to a high voltage are source drivers.
+Configurations that internally connect to a low voltage are sink drivers.